lbolla/lbolla.info/content/blog/experiments-in-pickling.md

 > should not be used if with self-referential
 > objects.

-[memo][7] is basically a cache, withing the pickler, to remember what objects have already been processed, to avoid infinite loops in case of self-referential data structures.
-But if you are dumping data structures that do not reference themselves, you can spare the cost of updating and checking this cache during dumping.
+[memo][7] is basically a cache, within the pickler, that remembers what objects have already been processed, used mainly to avoid infinite loops when dumping self-referential data structures.
+But if you are dumping data structures that do not reference themselves, you can spare some time disabling this caching.

-To test these settings, I compared "vanilla" `cPickle.dumps`, with `HIGHEST_PROTOCOL` and "fast mode", for 3 different objects: a small, a medium and a large list of dictionaries.
+To test these settings, I compared "vanilla" `cPickle.dumps`, with "highest_protocol" and "fast mode", for 3 different objects: a small, a medium and a large list of dictionaries.
 The code is available in [`gist`][8]:

 <script src="https://gist.github.com/lbolla/1bec1b70ef9c8e254b57.js"></script>